MissDove/CV/README.md

 [PROJECTS](#projects) | [SKILLS](#skills) | [EDUCATION](#education) | [EXPERIENCE](#experience)| [INTERESTS](#interests) | [NETWORKS](#networks)

-I am a female Full Stack Developer/Software Engineer in training, who had an amazing opportunity to immerse herself into the world of coding through Makers Academy's 16-week programming course.
+I am a female Full Stack Developer/Software Engineer in training, who has had an amazing opportunity to immerse myself in the world of coding through Makers Academy's 16-week programming course.

-Since I was at school, I have always enjoyed mathematics and other science subjects.
+Since I was at school, I have always enjoyed mathematics and sciences.
 At the same time I liked drawing and being creative.
-I have chosen to study Engineering Product Design at London South Bank University, as it was a perfect course for me to combine all of those interests.
+I have chosen to study BSc(Hons) Engineering Product Design at London South Bank University, as it was a perfect course for me to combine all of those interests.
 After graduating from LSBU, I progressed to MA Design: Product & Space at Kingston University, where I further developed my portfolio.

-Following my graduation from Kingston University, I got a chance to work for a large engineering, procurement and construction company.
+Following my graduation from Kingston University, I worked for Doosan Babcock, a large engineering, procurement and construction company.
 I initially worked on a short-term refinery project as a Translator (my native language is Polish), but as I have been very interested in all aspects of the project and due to my science and engineering background, I have been offered a permanent position with the company as a Project Engineer.

-For over two years, I have worked in different world locations (UK, France, Israel), where I have been managing and planning parts of larger mechanical projects.
-I absolutely enjoyed my time working in big teams of people with different skills and knowledge, however it has involved being away from home for extended periods of time.
+For over two years, I have worked in different world locations (UK, France, Israel), where I have been managing and planning parts of large mechanical projects.
+I absolutely enjoyed working in big teams of people with different skills and knowledge, however it has involved being away from home for extended periods of time.

-Throughout my two degrees, I have acquired lots of design skills and as the world of product design is shifting rapidly towards service and interaction design, I am making my personal shift into the world of coding.
-I am hoping to make a difference by developing and designing solutions which will help people improve and change their lives.
+Throughout my two degrees, I have acquired an array of design skills and as the world of product design is shifting rapidly towards service and interaction design, I am making my personal shift into the world of coding.
+I am hoping to make a difference by developing and designing solutions which will help improve people's lives.

 ## PROJECTS